What is the Iriscope?

 -

 Brown or Green Iris: Believed to be related to blood quality and liver function.
-A darker brown shade could suggest greater toxicity.
+A darker shade of brown could suggest increased toxicity.

 Brands and Patterns